Summer Raspberry Cake

 - Fresh or frozen raspberries – if you’re using frozen raspberries, don’t let them thaw before adding to the batter.
 That’ll cause extra moisture in the batter which we don’t want!
 If you’re using fresh raspberries, after you’ve washed them make sure to pat them completely dry because again it’ll add too much moisture to the batter.

 - Don’t overmix the batter – when folding in the raspberries, be careful not to overmix the batter.
-We don’t want a tough cake and we also don’t want to break up the raspberries too much.
+We don’t want to break up the raspberries too much.
 Once they’re combined, stop folding.

 More Raspberry Recipes You’ll Love